CivicKnowledge/ambry-aws/README.rst

 * system
 * test

-For each of these sub-directories, the 'init-bucket' command will create two groups, a read group and a read-write group.

 New users will be created with the `/ambry/` path, although you can set permissions for any users, even those not created through this API.
+Setting permissions on a sub-directory will edit a policy names 'ambry-s3' that is attached to the user.

+When new users are created with the `ambry aws new-user` command, the access key and secrets are stored in the library.
+Use `ambry accounts list -v iam  -s ` to list all of the iam accounts, including their secrets.

 # Use Examples